RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Discussion and Outlook

 This interpretation is supported by complementary lattice studies probing chiral symmetry restoration from different perspectives.
 In the $N_f=2$ chiral limit, continuum-controlled simulations using a many-flavor approach find that the apparent first-order behavior on coarse lattices is a discretization artifact, with the continuum transition consistent with second order and compatible with $O(N)$ scaling~\cite{Klinger:2025xxb}.
 At the physical point in $N_f=2+1+1$ QCD, independent scaling analysis with twisted-mass Wilson fermions~\cite{Kotov:2021rah} shows quantitative agreement with 3D $O(4)$ scaling over a broad temperature range, indicating that approximate critical scaling emerges already at nonzero quark mass.

-Within this framework, our $\kappa_{AB}$ observables provide the first continuum-extrapolated, quantitative evidence for \textbf{Stage 1}, namely the operational restoration of $SU(2)_L \times SU(2)_R$ and $U(1)_A$ in the nonsinglet (connected) sector near $T_c$.
-It is worth noting that other ratios such as $\kappa_{\sigma,\pi}$ and $\kappa_{\eta,\delta}$, which involve singlet channels, are also formally RG-invariant, as the underlying renormalization constants satisfy $Z_S^{ns} = Z_P^{ns} = Z_S^s = Z_P^s$ (see section~\ref{subsec:singlet-channels}).
-However, in practice, even after contact term and vacuum subtractions, the singlet susceptibilities $\chi_\sigma$ and $\chi_\eta$ retain finite mixing with the topological susceptibility $\chi_t$, which must be disentangled to obtain fully renormalized quantities.
-This additional complication, together with the noise from disconnected diagrams, makes these ratios less accessible in the present study.
+Within this framework, our $\kappa_{AB}$ observables provide the first continuum-extrapolated, quantitative evidence for \textbf{Stage 1}, namely the operational restoration of $SU(2)_L \times SU(2)_R$ and $U(1)_A$ in the nonsinglet (quark-connected) sector near $T_c$.
+It is worth noting that other ratios such as $\kappa_{\sigma,\pi}$ and $\kappa_{\eta,\delta}$, which involve singlet channels, are also formally RG-invariant, as the underlying renormalization constants satisfy $Z_S^{ns} = Z_P^{ns} = Z_S^s = Z_P^s$ (see section~\ref{subsec:renorm}).
+However, in practice, the singlet susceptibilities involve additional complications: $\chi_\eta$ is connected to $\chi_t$ through the exact relation $\chi_\pi - \chi_{\eta'} = \chi_t/m_q^2$ (eq.~\ref{eq:chi_chi5_disc_chit}), while $\chi_\sigma$ requires subtraction of quark-disconnected contributions that are computationally demanding.
+These difficulties, together with the noise from quark-disconnected diagrams, make these ratios less accessible in the present study.

 Together, these results support a coherent picture in which the axial anomaly becomes progressively less visible near the chiral crossover.
 The chiral-limit studies establish the relevance of $O(N)$-type critical behavior at the true fixed point, while physical-mass simulations demonstrate that approximate $O(4)$-like scaling and chiral partner degeneracy appear as precursor phenomena.
 Our observation of nonsinglet degeneracy near $T_c^{\mathrm{ns}}$ is consistent with this framework, while the delayed restoration in singlet channels reveals additional finite-mass and anomaly-driven effects beyond the strict chiral-limit universality-class description.